koti0120/microservices-ingress/README.md

 👉 This is cleaner and easier to manage.

-📌 Popular Ingress Controllers
+📌 Types of Ingress Controllers:

-NGINX Ingress Controller
+ ➤ NGINX Ingress Controller

-AWS ALB Ingress Controller
+ ➤ AWS ALB Ingress Controller

-Traefik
+ ➤ Traefik

-HAProxy
+ ➤ HAProxy

-Istio Gateway
+ ➤ Istio Gateway

-💡 Benefits of Using an Ingress Controller
+💡 Benefits of Using an Ingress Controller:

-Reduces cost by avoiding multiple LoadBalancers
+ ➤ Reduces cost by avoiding multiple LoadBalancers

-Easy to manage routing with path and host rules
+ ➤ Easy to manage routing with path and host rules

-Handles SSL/TLS certificates for secure HTTPS
+ ➤ Handles SSL/TLS certificates for secure HTTPS

-Centralized access control and traffic management
+ ➤ Centralized access control and traffic management

-Supports autoscaling and load balancing
+ ➤ Supports autoscaling and load balancing

 Makes the cluster setup more efficient and user-friendly